 Bertie Ancona grew up in Boston and was a runner in high school before transitioning into the master foil fencer that he is today.
 In addition to the fencing at MIT, he dabbles in other sports such ultimate frisbee as well as studies computer science.
 At AEPi, Bertie has a hefty load serving as both the lieutenant master and house manager, yet he manages to always find time and strike up a conversation with you.
 Bertie is also an aficionado of scifi books and has a life goal of qualifying for the Boston Marathon!

 Rogers Epstein; the man, the legend.
 Some know him as the best looking person they know.
 Others know him as the best looking mathematician they know.
 But one thing is for sure: he is good looking.
 Like wow.
 In the time that he isn’t getting ready to look his best (which is most of the time, he wakes up like this), Rogers can be found looking at math problems hoping that equations will fly around him and suddenly make sense, like in The Hangover.
 He also plays the saxophone in the Festival Jazz Ensemble; just one more reason to love him.
 He plans on majoring in Course 18 but constantly finds himself pulled by the Sirens of Course 6.
 Rogers is a proud former resident of Needham, Massachusetts, but moved to Boston in hopes of escaping the voices in his head.
 It was a futile attempt.

-Jacob Sweizy; so discrete, he doesn’t have a bio!
+Jacob Sweizy; so mysterious, he doesn’t have a bio!

 Joshua Fishman; he doesn’t have a bio either!